MagzShiku/Estimate.App/THEPROCESS.md

 The test worked... this is the listener that I needed (id="myForm" action="testreceiver.html" onsubmit="return submitForm()")

+Then I rewrote one by one the script2.js, while testing each...
+Its quite satisfying to see things work...

 ### Process the captured values on the server-side and use them as needed (e.g., store in a database, display on the page, etc.).